VirtusV01/Encryption-with-Python-Encrypting-data-with-key-pairs/README.md

-# CLI Based Encryption and Decryption Tool
+# Simple CLI Based Encryption and Decryption software

 This command-line tool allows you to encrypt and decrypt data using RSA encryption.